Biden and Trump will debate on Thursday. Here’s what you need to know

 President Biden and former President Donald Trump will face off in the first presidential debate of the 2024 general election on Thursday night in Atlanta.

-It begins a new phase of the presidential race, less than five months out from November 5, Election Day, as the matchup remains extremely tight.
-Biden and Trump stand virtually tied according to the latest NPR/PBS News/Marist poll, which echoes a months-long trend of recent national surveys.
+It begins a new phase of the presidential race, less than five months out from Nov.
+5, Election Day, as the matchup remains extremely tight.
+Biden and Trump stand virtually tied, according to the latest NPR/PBS News/Marist poll, which echoes a months-long trend of recent national surveys.

 Here’s what you need to know about this first debate.